-Young Adult Life Skills Training Program
+Life Skills Training for Young Men

 Young men who struggle with addiction issues often need help learning life skills such as problem-solving, effective communication skills, money management, time management, self-awareness and respect for personal boundaries.
 Life skills are regarded as being just as important as academics.
 At our BTMA Young Adult Life Skills Training program, we help young men learn more about themselves and the strengths and weaknesses they possess in many of these life skills areas.

 For example, respect is a very important life skill every adult needs to cultivate to have healthy relationships.
 Respect comes in two forms – respect for self and respect for others.
 Although they may not appear to be connected, these two forms of respect are interconnected in several ways: For people to show respect to other people, animals, nature, their community, the environment, and the universe, they must have a deep respect for themselves.
 Without this respect for self, it becomes difficult to empathize with the plight of others.

 Secondly, people are constantly attempting to balance their self-interests and the interests of others.
 And finally, a basic human value that individuals strive for is social interest, or the concern and respect for other people in the world and helping to build a better future for others.
 At Beartooth Mt.
 Ascent, our Young Adult Life Skills Training approach is based on Virtue formation.
 This helps the young men learn to respect the dignity and worth of every human being.
 This process often starts with learning how to respect and work with animals.
 When the young men are responsible for taking care of the feeding and watering of the livestock, for example, they experience first hand what it means to have another living being totally dependent on them to stay alive and thrive.